raul23/pyebooktools/README.rst

   accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.

-Each of these modules are associated to a subcommand within the ``ebooktools.py`` script, as shown in the `Script usage, subcommands and options`_ section.
+Each of these modules is associated to a subcommand within the ``ebooktools.py`` script, as shown in the `Script usage, subcommands and options`_ section.